seanmcnamara33/MBTA_APP/README.md

 ## About MBTA APP

 MBTA is an application which shows you available subway routes in Boston, MA.
-It will also show you the stops of that route based on selection of one of the available routes.
+It will also show you the stops of a route if it is currently selected.
 <p align="right">(<a href="#top">back to top</a>)</p>